Admissions and Application Process

 Mayo Clinic Alix School of Medicine does not have an early decision program or rolling admissions.

 We like to hear from our applicants!
-Significant application updates are accepted after an applicant has been invited for an on-campus interview.
+Significant application updates are accepted after an applicant has been invited for an interview.

 - Updates should be uploaded directly into the admissions portal as a PDF document.